Weaver ant - Oecophylla smaragdina - Typical areas inhabited by them are forest edges

-The other ants then “stick” the leaves together, using the sticky discharge produced by the ant larvae.
-When combining the leaves, the ants hold the larva very gently between the jaws.
-At the same time, they carefully squeeze it, which causes this sticky substance to be released.
+Other ants then “glue” the leaves together using the sticky secretion produced by the ant larvae.
+When joining the leaves, the ants hold the larva very gently between their jaws.
+At the same time, they carefully squeeze it, which causes the secretion of this sticky substance.
 Ants often live in symbiosis with caterpillars.
 They reach up to 10 mm in length.